Dodger infield of Garvey, Lopes, Cey and Russell: Background

-With the Dodgers, the four players went on to record a total of 21 All-Star Game appearances while capturing four National League pennants and one World Series championship.
+With the Dodgers, the four players captured four National League pennants (1974, 1977, 1978 and 1981) and one World Series championship (1981).
+The infield recorded a total of 21 All-Star Game appearances during their eight-plus year run: Garvey eight times (1974–81), Cey six times (1974–79), Lopes four times (1978–81) and Russell three times (1973, 1976, 1980).
+The four never appeared in the All-Star game in the same season, but three of the four appeared in 1978, 1979 and 1980, the latter of which was held at Dodger Stadium and saw Russell, Lopes and Garvey all start the game.
 Garvey was a four-time Gold Glove recipient, and Lopes received it once.

 The last game the four players played together was the Dodgers' victory over the New York Yankees in Game 6 of the 1981 World Series at Yankee Stadium.
 The longevity of the group is attributed to each of the players playing at their peak, the winning record of the Dodgers, and the similarity in temperament and age of each of the men.
 According to writer Gary Kelin, "free agency and the sport's evolving financial structure make it improbable that any group will equal its longevity."
 They are still known among Dodger fans as "The Infield", while W. R. Bill Schroeder, writing in the Baseball Research Journal in 1980, described them as the "Durable Dodger Infield".